Contact Dr. Jessica Krant

 Calcium hydroxylapatite

 According to the American Society of Plastic Surgeons, calcium hydroxylapatite is found naturally in human bones and is a mineral-like compound, making it the heaviest of all dermal fillers.
 One calcium hydroxylapatite dermal filler is Radiesse, which can immediately replenish lost volume and stimulate the production of your own natural collagen with results that can last a year or more in many patients.
+The downside of Radiesse treatment is that it is permanent and not dissolvable.
+For this reason, Dr. Krant does not use Radiesse.

 hyaluronic-acid